COP3530/edugator-content/trees/binary-search-trees/lesson.md

 ![A balanced tree.
 The root is '3'.
 '3' has left child '2' and right child '5'.
 '2' has left child '1'.
 '5' has left child '4' and right child '6'.](image-7.png)

 A tree is considered balanced if, for every node, the heights of the left and right subtrees differ by at most 1.
 You'll learn more about this when we discuss balanced trees.

+Complete binary trees are examples of balanced trees.
+A complete binary tree is a binary tree in which every level is completely filled, except possibly the last level.
+Since all perfect binary trees are complete, perfect trees, by transitive property, are also balanced.

+Full trees are not necessarily balanced.

 If the tree is *unbalanced*, the height of the tree may potentially be as large as n, where n is the number of nodes in the tree.
 This can happen if we insert keys in sorted order, for example.